 5 The Encantados appear in several religions in the North and the Northeast of Brazil (see also Ferreti, 2000; Maués, 1994; and Maués & Villacorta, 2001).
 Among the Manchineri (Mercante 2000a), it is said that the Caboclinho do Mato was an Indian transformed into an Encantado after drinking too much Ayahuasca.
-He is responsible for the care of the animals and for teaching whoever wants to work as a healer.
+He is responsible for the care of the animals and for teaching whoever wants to work as a

-(works)6.
+The ritualistic calendar of the Barquinha can be divided in three parts: the Romarias (pilgrimage), the Festas (parties), and the ordinary rituals or Trabalhos (works)6.
 The ordinary rituals are performed on every Wednesday, Saturday, and the 27th of each month, even when occurring during the Romarias and before the Festas.
 The Romarias are daily rituals performed for a certain number of days in honor of a specific Roman Catholic saint.
 There are Romarias for San Sebastian (January 1 to 20); Saint Joseph (March 1 to 19); Our Lady (May 1 to 31); Our Lady of Glory (August 1 to 15); and finally Saint Francis of Assisi (September 1 to October 4).
 Also, there are daily rituals during Lent.